hightechu/hello/README.md

 # Hello

-HighTechU is about more than just coding; it's about empowering youth to build the diverse skills they need to succeed and thrive in the growing technology industry in Victoria and beyond.
+HighTechU is about more than just coding; it's about empowering youth with the diverse skills they need to succeed and thrive in the growing technology industry.

 ### Social Media